Grovety/grc_devboard/docs/GRC_DevBoard_User_Guide.md

 ### Vibro App

-Vibro app performs anomaly detection and classification of electric motor operating.
+Vibro app performs anomaly detection and classification of an electric motor operating.

 ***Tip:*** *Use a fan (air cooler).*

+*To achieve better results, attach the DevBoard firmly to the device.*

 #### Classification

-1. Put the Dev Board on the device.
+1. Put the DevBoard on the device.
 2. Run the anomaly detection.
 3. Save the anomaly as one of the patterns.